 If your Hydro pool faces permanent closure – these notes on the campaign to re-open the Royal Berkshire’s pool might give some campaigning ideas:

-Berks West Clinical Commissioning Group (BWCCG) is running a consultation seeking our views on future provision of hydro services at the Royal Berkshire Hospital.
-Others are bound to follow, unless patients can show hydro pools are beneficial for us.
+Berks West Clinical Commissioning Group (BWCCG) ran a consultation seeking views on future provision of hydro services at the Royal Berkshire Hospital. .

-The NHS must ensure the services and care it provides are fit for purpose, and that money is being spent wisely to provide efficient and effective services for the benefit of as many patients as possible.
+They said ” NHS must ensure the services and care it provides are fit for purpose, and that money is being spent wisely to provide efficient and effective services for the benefit of as many patients as possible”.